Filed under the categories

-London has arguably the best bars and clubs in the world.
+London has arguably the best bars in the world.
 Naturally, the good people of New York City might have something to say about that, as would our neighbours in Barcelona and Berlin, but let’s be honest here people: London is the greatest show on Earth.
-From cocktail flagships to roof terrace hideouts to underground bunkers to specialist dens, we are leading the world for top hidden bars and clubs.
-The trick is, knowing exactly where to look.
+From cocktail flagships to roof terrace hideouts to underground bunkers to specialist dens, we are leading the world for top bars and clubs.
+The trick is, knowing exactly where to find them.

 The Mayor of Scaredy Cat Town

 The ultimate in secret bars.
 So secret, you wont even know you're there even when you're there.
 Our tip: head for The Breakfast Club in the City of London.
 Ask the lady with the clipboard kindly if you can see the Mayor of Scaredy Cat Town and see what happens.